 Are accounting classes all about adding and balancing numbers?
 Not to Abel Galliguez '11.
 “The most important thing I’ve learned from my accounting classes is how essential accounting is to the world,” Abel said.
 “It is the language of business.
 Without a solid understanding of accounting, a business person’s effectiveness in the business world would be very limited.”

-Students majoring in accounting will learn basic and advanced principals of managerial accounting, financial statement preparation, fixed asset analysis, financial reporting, federal income tax basics, and other foundational and advanced accounting concepts.
+Students majoring in accounting will learn basic and advanced principles of managerial accounting, financial statement preparation, fixed asset analysis, financial reporting, federal income tax basics and other foundational and advanced accounting concepts.
 Those majoring in accounting have the option to take selected topics, which offer students opportunities to study subjects of special interest.

-Courses include topics in accounting principals, government and non-profit accounting, and cost accounting.
+Courses include topics in accounting principles, government and non-profit accounting, and cost accounting.
 An accounting internship allows supervised learning involving field experience in an accounting position.

 For Abel, majoring in accounting means being able to understand and deal with financial situations in tangible ways.

 “[The knowledge I gained from] my major greatly helped out the company I interned with.
 I was able to not only bring the drive to learn in their small office, but also apply some of the ideas I learned which helped make the company more efficient,” Abel said.
 “I’ve also been able to use what I’ve learned back home with my family’s personal finances.”